-In a country where knowledge is power, Jamaica’s brightest teens battle for scholarships, glory, and a shot at changing their lives—one buzz at a time.
+In a country where knowledge is power, Jamaica’s brightest teen epistemophiles battle for scholarships, $4million, and a shot at changing their lives—one buzz at a time.

 It’s 6 p.m. in Jamaica.
 Across the island, televisions flicker on.
 Not for sports, not for music, but for a quiz show - Schools’ Challenge Quiz.
 This is no ordinary game show.
-It's an elite academic showdown where high schoolers become national heroes and first-generation university students.
+It's an elite academic showdown where high schoolers become first-generation university students and local heroes.

 At stake: $4.7 million Jamaican dollars .
 A full ride to University.
 A shot at rewriting their futures.